 I’ve also discovered that adjusting my side view mirrors allows for easier merging into traffic.
 Likewise, as I pass on-ramps it’s easier to “Watch for COPS!” or anything else that might be coming out to get me.

 Speaking of merging, did you know that the best way to know you have adequate space to pull in front of another car is when you can see their headlights in your rear view mirror?
 If you can’t see the headlights, you might get flashed the high beams when you change lanes.

 Rear View Mirror Use Lessons

 Okay, let’s review what we’ve learned so we can put it all together into proper mirror usage.
 First, we use good mirrors so we can… that’s right, “Watch for COPS!”
 Second, we keep our mirrors properly adjusted so we can… correct, “Watch for COPS!”
 So, pulling this all together, when driving we should be using our mirrors to… brilliant people, brilliant, we’re “Watching for COPS!”

-I have a very simple method for “Watching for COPS!”
+I have a simple method for “Watching for COPS!”
 Every time someone passes me, I check my mirrors.
 If I see brake lights in front of me, I check my mirrors.
 When I pass someone, I check my mirrors.
 When I pass an off-ramp, I check my mirrors.
 When I pass an on-ramp, I check my mirrors (and look up the on-ramp for COPS!).
 When I want to change lanes, I check my mirrors, turn on my signal indicators, check my mirrors again, then I change lanes.
-These are all visual indicators that tell me the road has changed, so “Watch for COPS!”

 Happy Motoring!
 And, don’t forget to check out the Autobahn Blind Spot Mirror.
 They are fantastic!